Digital Security Explained

 Relationship to Zero Trust

-Rather than trusting internal network boundaries, Zero Trust applies layered verification continuously at identity and resource levels.
+Zero Trust is often described as a modern evolution of defense in depth.
+Instead of relying on network boundaries, Zero Trust applies layered verification continuously at identity, device, and resource levels.

 See: Zero Trust Explained